handsomezhou/PinyinSearchLibrary/README.md

 	PinyinSearch = T9Search + QwertySearch

-**If you're looking for other versions search library, you can find all of them at the following links:**
+**If you're looking for other versions search project, you can find all of them at the following links:**

 Java(Android):
 [PinyinSearch](https://github.com/handsomezhou/PinyinSearchLibrary)